Europe’s Entry/Exit System (EES): What Travelers Need to Know

 EES does not apply to EU and EEA citizens, holders of long-stay visas (Type D), residence permit holders, or diplomats with accredited status.

-Your first time entering the Schengen Area after EES implementation takes a bit longer.
-The border agent or an automated kiosk will capture your biometric data: four fingerprints and a facial image.
+Your first time entering the Schengen Area after EES implementation takes longer.
+The border agent or an automated kiosk captures your biometric data: four fingerprints and a facial image.
 Your passport details are scanned and linked to the biometric record.
-You’ll also be asked basic questions about your stay — purpose of visit, intended duration, etc.
+You’ll also be asked basic questions about your stay — purpose of visit, intended duration, accommodation.

 Subsequent Visits

 After your initial registration, re-entry is quicker.
-The system already has your biometrics on file — it just needs to verify your identity (a quick fingerprint or facial scan) and log the entry.
-Many airports are deploying automated e-gates that handle this without needing to see a border officer at all.
+The system already has your biometrics on file — it just needs to verify your identity via a quick fingerprint or facial scan and log the entry.
+Many airports are deploying automated e-gates that handle this without needing a border officer at all.

 At Exit